RapRy/contentportal-template6-reactjs/README.md

 # Content Portal Template 6

-> The main feature of this portal are the smooth animations.
+> The main feature of this portal are the smooth animations with the use react spring and css transitions.

 **Demo Link: [Template 6](https://content-portal-6.netlify.app/Apps/Dating)**